 - 1 pack elbow macaroni 14 oz or 400 g (you might not use it all, see notes)

 - 1 onion, very finely diced

 - 250 g ground beef

 - 1/2 teaspoon black pepper

 - 1 can crushed tomatoes 14.5oz (400g)

-- Bring a large pot of water to boil, add 1 tbsp olive oil and the salt, one tbsp of tomato paste, then the pack of pasta.
+- Bring a large pot of water to boil, add 1 tablespoon olive oil and the salt, one tablespoon of tomato paste, then the pack of pasta.
 Cook until al dente, then drain the pasta, reserving the pasta water.
 Set cooked pasta aside.

 - Add the ground beef, and cook, smushing with a wooden spoon to break up the meat.
 Keep cooking until the beef is browned and cooked through, then optionally, drain the fat.

 - Add in the salt, pepper, and all the spices.
 Cook for another minute or so.
-Add the remaining 2 tbsp of tomato paste, and stir.
+Add the remaining 2 tablespoon of tomato paste, and stir.